 One of the key ideas in the Express to Connect consortium is that the creation of a truly valuable service has to be done together with the elderly themselves.
 A group of senior citizens is strongly involved in conceptualizing, developing and testing the service.
 Activities started with workshops in Copenhagen, Amsterdam, Halmstad and Helsinki.
 The workshops provided the basis for the service, resulting in a prototype.
 Elderly people will have the opportunity to test the service as part of their everyday lives.

-International co-operation Express to Connect is co-funded by the European Ambient Assisted Living Joint Programme.
+Express to Connect was co-funded by the European Ambient Assisted Living Joint Programme.
 The programme aims to enhance senior citizens’ quality of life and strengthen the industrial base in Europe.
 This is done by using information and communication technologies.

-Express to Connect has partners in the Netherlands, Finland, Sweden and Denmark.
-The consortium includes both companies and research institutions: Copenhagen Living Lab, Waag Society, Substanz, Heutink, Halmstad University, Halmstad Municipality, Forum Virium Helsinki and Laurea University of Applied Sciences.
+Express to Connect had partners in the Netherlands, Finland, Sweden and Denmark.
+The consortium included both companies and research institutions: Copenhagen Living Lab, Waag, Substanz, Heutink, Halmstad University, Halmstad Municipality, Forum Virium Helsinki and Laurea University of Applied Sciences.